Onyc Launches On Kamino, Unlocking Real-World Yield And Collateral Utility In Solana Defi

 Kamino secures over $700M in stablecoin TVL and underpins liquidity and capital strategies across the Solana ecosystem.
 With ONyc now live on Kamino, users can:

-Together, these capabilities make ONyc a powerful entry point for stablecoin holders seeking real-world yield with transparency and onchain flexibility.
+Together, these capabilities make ONyc a powerful tool for capital deployment across market conditions.
+By enabling lending, borrowing, and looping in a fully composable way, ONyc brings real-world yield into active use across Solana's DeFi ecosystem.

-The integration of ONyc into Kamino is powered by Chainlinkʼs Onchain NAV solution, which sources ONycʼs net asset value from OnRe and delivers it in real time via Chainlink Data Streams.
-This provides tamper-resistant pricing and enables secure collateralization across Solana DeFi, supporting reinsurance-backed yield strategies with verifiable, onchain fund valuations.
+The integration is powered by Chainlink's Onchain NAV solution, which sources ONyc's net asset value from OnRe and delivers it in real time via .
+This ensures tamper-resistant pricing and enables secure collateralization, supporting reinsurance-backed strategies with verifiable, onchain fund valuations.

-“ONyc delivers real-world yield to Solana with the transparency, liquidity, and composability DeFi was built for,ˮ said Dan Roberts, Co-Founder and CEO of OnRe.“Solana has become a hub for capital innovation, and Kamino continues to set the bar for how real-world assets should operate onchain.ˮ

 Incentives Designed for Early Participation